beuschc/ProTargetMiner/README.md

 ## Software Requirements
 ### OS Requirements
-This package was develop under *Windows 7* running *R version 3.5.3* and was succesfully ztetsed also on *Mac OSX*.
+This package was develop under *Windows 7* running *R version 3.5.3* and was succesfully tested also on *Mac OSX*.

 ### R Dependencies
 The ProTargetMiner package depends on the follwing r packages (with version):